sammilucia/TrelloX/README.md

 ## History

 ### 2017-10-12
-+ Added battery saving function
++ Added power-saving mode when on battery
 + Added display of card numbers (can be toggled on and off) !
 Fixed new card labels respond properly to being added or removed !
 Tidied up labels appearing when they shouldn't